Fashion Inspirations For Women’s Street Fashion in 2024

 Sporty?
 Or Just Comfort?

 As the choice of comfort further evolved over the years, it led to the sweatshirt and leggings combination we see everywhere and anywhere in recent years.
 The unlikely match-up has meant women could now wear sporty and casual attire in their everyday endeavors, making them more comfortable throughout the day and eliminating the need to bring a change of clothes for their trips to the gym.
 Over time, this trend branched out and stuck in fashion as women began to wear leggings with heels and sandals.
 This proved to be an attractive option for everyday and party outfits that would become widely adopted over time.
-Now, hoodies and hooded crop tops, such as this Pink Crop Hoodie, are a common companion for leggings.
+Now, hoodies and hooded crop tops, such as this Pink Crop top, are a common companion for leggings.

 Dark Academia Style